ᴀ sᴄʜᴏʟᴀʀʟʏ ᴘʀᴇss ɪɴ ʟɪᴛᴇʀᴀᴛᴜʀᴇ, ᴘʜɪʟᴏʟᴏɢʏ, ᴍᴀɴᴜsᴄʀɪᴘᴛ sᴛᴜᴅɪᴇs ᴀɴᴅ ʙᴏᴏᴋ ʜɪsᴛᴏʀʏ, ᴡɪᴛʜ ᴀ ғᴏᴄᴜs ᴏɴ ɪɴᴛᴇʀᴅɪsᴄɪᴘʟɪɴᴀʀʏ ʀᴇsᴇᴀʀᴄʜ

-Éditions Pigouchet is an academic publishing imprint based in Paris, dedicated to the advancement of research in philology, literature and poetry, manuscript studies, art history, and the culture of the book.
+Éditions Pigouchet is an academic publishing imprint based in Paris, dedicated to the publication of advanced research in philology, literature and poetry, manuscript studies, art history, and the culture of the book.
+Taking its name from the Parisian printer Philippe Pigouchet (active 1488–1518), the press aligns itself with a tradition of scholarship rooted in the material and intellectual history of texts.

-The press collaborates with research institutions and academic networks, including ISFiDa (Institut d’Estudis Filològics Dantescs i Digitals Avançats) and OProM (Organisation pour la Protection des Manuscrits Médiévaux), contributing to ongoing projects in the fields of manuscript studies, digital reconstruction, and the preservation of cultural heritage.
+Éditions Pigouchet extends and consolidates this orientation within a broader European and international context.
+The press collaborates with academic institutions and research networks, including ISFiDa (Institut d’Estudis Filològics Dantescs i Digitals Avançats) and OProM (Organisation pour la Protection des Manuscrits Médiévaux), contributing to ongoing work in manuscript studies, digital reconstruction, and the preservation of cultural heritage.

 Author & Submission Guidelines